WRCS Rules, Regulations and Safety Guidelines

 Note: These Rules and Regulations are supplementary to the CASA regulations and MAAA procedures.
 It is a condition of flying at WRCS Belrose that a pilot complies with all CASA regulations and MAAA procedures.

 a) Each member has the obligation to co-operate to ensure the safe operation of all model aircraft.

 b) Flying times at the Jack Black Field are Monday to Saturday 8.00am to dusk, Sunday and public holidays 9.00 am to dusk, however members may fly small, fixed wing, foamies from 8am on Sundays as long as the aircraft is very quiet, and cannot be heard, at all, beyond the area of our lease (eg the wooden entrance at the western end of the field).
-For avoidance of doubt, this precludes high speed aircraft, ducted fans and, if in any doubt about the noise generated, or if any comment is made about the noise of a particular model, please ground it until after 9am.
+This precludes high speed aircraft, ducted fans, multirotors.
+If in any doubt about the noise generated, or if any comment is made about the noise of a particular model, please ground it until after 9am.

 c) Definitions of Areas and Restrictions:

 *The “Restricted Area” is only for pilots and assistants.
 It commences at the first fence, (directly ahead after crossing the bridge) and extends to the third fence and also the flying field.

 * The “Flight Line” is the area between the second (ie middle) fence and the third fence.

 * The “Start Up” area is between the first and second fences.

 * The “Pits” is the Total area extending from the Container sheds located to the west of the sheds to the east side fence and from the creek to the 3rd fence.

 * The “Running in” area is 30 metres from the east fence